davidemoro/collective.editskinswitcher/collective/editskinswitcher/README.txt

 Since version 1.1 you can also set a different default skin in a folder.
-So you can set it up so that folder-1 uses a red theme, folder-2 a blue theme and when you edit either folder you still use Plone Default.
+So you can set it up so that folder-1 uses a red theme, folder-2 a blue theme and when you edit either folder you still use Sunburst Theme.
 See also the `Per-folder default skin`_ section.

 Other options